yujunz/gitlab.com-runbooks/docs/patroni/patroni-management.md

 ### Checking service status

+### Patroni configuration file
+Is located at `/var/opt/gitlab/patroni/patroni.yml`.
+It contains all the directives to configure patroni and PostgreSQL instances.
+It's divided in sections, the main ones being:
+- `scope`: Cluster name
+- `name`: Name of this instance
+- `consul`: Location of the consul agent (usually localhost)
+- `bootstrap`: Directives to configure and deploy new instances
+- `postgresql`: General configuration settings for PostgreSQL

+### Checking service status

-`patroni` service is managed with systemd, so you can check the service status with `systemctl status patroni` and logs with `journalctl -u patroni` (it should be enabled and running).
+The `patroni` service is managed with systemd, so you can check the service status with `systemctl status patroni` and logs with `journalctl -u patroni` (it should be enabled and running).

 Run `gitlab-patronictl list` to check the state of the patroni cluster, you should see the new node join the cluster and go through the following states:
 - creating replica